Gnostic Psychology – Part 3 (Self-Observation and the Three Brains)

 • and memories of them.

-Besides these normal moving functions, there are also some strange moving functions which represent useless work of the human machine not intended by nature, but which occupy a very large place in the human being’s life and use a great quantity of his energy.
+Besides these normal moving functions, there are also some strange moving functions which represent useless work of the human machine not intended by nature, but which occupy a very large place in people’s lives and use a great quantity of their energy.
 These are:

 • formation of dreams,